Hashdive/MultiColorHighlighter/README.md

 # MultiColorHighlighter

-This is a single file text highlighter for React.
+Single file text highlighter for React.

 ## How to Use